brendan-richy/datafinal/csharp_fundamentals/stacks.md

 ## Problem to Solve - Edit History

 Create and  manipulate a stack in a way that editing or content creation software might do with actions like ctrl+z in mind.
 Programs like photoshop, blender, or even visual studio code let you undo recent changes to whatever you are working on.
-These recent actions, or edits that you made are stored in a stack and then access when you decdide to undo your work or go back to an earlier point.
+These recent actions, or edits that you made are stored in a stack and then access when you decide to undo your work or go back to an earlier point.

 Your task is to: